 TNC and our partners are working to protect what remains of the critically important shoreline of Lake Erie’s western basin through land acquisition, restoration and educational efforts.

 - Through funding from the Great Lakes Restoration Initiative, TNC and its partners have protected and restored more than 15,000 acres in the Western Lake Erie Basin through invasive species management, habitat restoration and reestablishment of natural water flow.

 - In 2016, TNC partnered with the Black Swamp Bird Observatory and American Bird Conservancy on a Biggest Week Conservation Fund, with 100% of the proceeds going to improvement and expansion of habitat for birds through projects and programs managed by the three organizations.

 - In 2011, The Nature Conservancy and partner organizations launched an ambitious three-year, large scale endeavor to restore important Great Lakes habitats along Lake Erie and its tributaries, including phragmites control in the coastal wetlands of western Lake Erie.

 - In 2008, The Nature Conservancy produced Managing Habitats for Migrating Land Birds in the Western Lake Erie Basin (pdf), a practical guide to help private and public landowners manage habitats to sustain birds as they migrate through the Great Lakes region, particularly around Lake Erie.

-- Conservancy scientists recently developed successful models to locate the different types of key stopover sites for landbirds, shorebirds and waterfowl along Lake Erie, and have used it to identify places still in need of protection.
-The Western Lake Erie Coastal Conservation Vision project is helping The Nature Conservancy and partners identify additional locations to expand and improve migratory bird stopover habitat that also has other conservation and social benefits.
+- TNC scientists developed successful models to locate the different types of key stopover sites for landbirds, shorebirds and waterfowl along Lake Erie, and have used it to identify places still in need of protection.
+The Western Lake Erie Coastal Conservation Vision project is helping TNC and partners identify additional locations to expand and improve migratory bird stopover habitat that also has other conservation and social benefits.